-Psychotherapy is often confused with counseling, or “talk therapy.”
+Psychotherapy, or “talk therapy”, is often confused with counseling.
 These two types of therapies have much in common, but, also have significant differences.
 When it comes to your addiction recovery, what is psychotherapy and what role does it play?

-Counseling is talk therapy that takes place between you and a counselor.
-This type of treatment focuses on the specific problems you face.
+Addiction counseling takes place between you and a counselor.
+This type of addiction and mental health treatment focuses on the specific emotional and experiential problems you face.
 Counseling allows you to address your problems and then identify steps to take to fix your issues.
 All of your difficulties are worked on as present-day issues, without digging into your past experiences.

 Counselors rarely give you advice.
 Instead, they guide you to find answers on your own.
 This means they support you in your addiction treatment and to help you reach your goals.

-So what is psychotherapy, if counseling is “talk therapy?”
-Psychotherapy is similar to counseling.
+So what is psychotherapy when it comes to addiction treatment?
+Psychotherapy is similar to counseling, where you talk to a licensed professional.
 Psychotherapy also takes place in private meetings with an individual therapist.
 But these meetings usually take place over a longer period than counseling.

 The primary goal of therapy is to fix the issues that led you to addiction.
-Your therapist helps you resolve your past.
+Together, you and your therapist will resolve your past and current triggers of addiction.
 They also help you use new skills to build the foundation for a better future.

 Many people with addiction suffered trauma or abuse at some point in their early years.
+They may also be self-medicating a mental health disorder.
 This may be why you abused substances, too.
 Therapy helps you work through these painful experiences to stop abusing drugs or alcohol and prevent relapse in the future.

 Some types of psychotherapy in addiction treatment include: